tomaswww/trivia_api/backend/README.md

 **Request Arguments:**
 - *None*

+**Returns:** The return should include an success: True message along with the total categories (amount).
-**Returns:** An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+Also should include an object with a single key, categories, that contains a object of id: category_string key:value pairs, something like this:

 ```javascript
 {'1' : "Science",